swaggyAbbyLeeMiller/createsPlaylist/README.md

-# createsPlaylist
-Creates a spotify playlist based on songs added in the progrma
+input the name of a spotify artist, and the program will output a playlist of that artists top 15 songs based on spotify streams